-An Associate Professor of Earth System Science and a Senior Fellow at the Woods Institute for the Environment, I am a biological anthropologist with interests in human ecology and adaptability, demography and life history theory, and the human ecology of infectious disease.
+A Professor of Environmental Behavioral Science, Earth System Science and a Senior Fellow at the Woods Institute for the Environment, I am a biological anthropologist with interests in human ecology and adaptability, demography and life history theory, and the human ecology of infectious disease.
 Biological anthropology is the study of the origins and maintenance of human diversity and the axis of diversity that defines my research interests is the stunning variation across populations and through time in the fundamental quantities of demography: age-specific mortality and fertility rates.
 I am increasingly interested in existential problems facing humanity and using the tools of evolutionary ecology to address these.More about James Holland Jones

 I maintain a portfolio of research projects that combine themes from human ecology, infectious disease dynamics, social network analysis, and biodemography.
 A very incomplete sampling of this portfolio can be found below.